Optimization Dynamics of Equivariant and Augmented Neural Networks: The dynamics of gradient flow near

 Let us briefly comment on these assumptions.
-The first assumption is needed for the restriction strategy to be well defined.
-The technical part -- the unitarity -- is not a true restriction: As long as all $X_i$ are finite-dimensional and $G$ is compact, we can redefine the inner products on $X_i$ to ensure that all $\rho_i$ become unitary .
+First, the compactness assumption is needed to ensure the existence of the normalised Haar measure.
+While this includes all finite groups, and the orthogonal groups $\SO(n)$ and $\mathrm{O}(n)$, it should be noted that it excludes for example the group of all rigid motions $\SE(n)$.
+The non-emptyness assumption is needed for the restriction strategy to be well defined.
+The assumption of unitarity, i.e., that $\rho_i(g)$ preserves the inner product $\sprod{\rho_i(g)x'_i,\rho_i(g)x_i} = \sprod{x'_i,x_i}$ for all $g \in G$ and $x_i,x'_i \in X_i$, is not a true restriction: As long as all $X_i$ are finite-dimensional, we can (since $G$ is compact) redefine the inner products on $X_i$ to ensure that all $\rho_i$ become unitary.
 The second assumption is required for the equivariant strategy to be sound -- if the $\sigma_i$ are not equivariant, they will explicitly break equivariance of $\Phi_A$ even if $A \in \calE$.
 The third assumption guarantees that the loss-landscape is 'unbiased' towards group transformations, which is certainly required to train any model respecting the symmetry group.

-We also note that all assumptions are in many settings quite weak -- we already commented on Assumption \ref{ass:unitary_reps}.
-As for Assumption \ref{ass:equiv_nonlin}, note that e.g. any non-linearity acting pixel-wise on an image will be equivariant to both translations and rotations.
-In the same way, any loss comparing images pixel by pixel will be, so that Assumption \ref{ass:equiv_loss} is satisfied.
-Furthermore, if we are trying to learn an invariant function the final representation $\rho_Y$ is trivial and Assumption \ref{ass:equiv_loss} is trivially satisfied.
+We also note that all assumptions are in many settings quite weak.
+We already commented on Assumption \ref{ass:unitary_reps}.
+As for Assumption \ref{ass:equiv_nonlin}, note that any non-linearity acting pixel-wise on an image will be equivariant to any representation acting by moving around the pixels of the image, for instance translations and rotations.
+In the same way, any loss comparing images pixel by pixel will satisfy Assumption \ref{ass:equiv_loss}.
+This is not to say that there are not cases where point-wise non-linearities fail to satisfy the equivariance assumptions.
+For example, when dealing with point-cloud data, or steerable networks incorporating transformations under general representations of $G$, not any 'point-wise' non-linearity is equivariant, and more care needs to be taken.
+We refer to, e.g.~\citep{gerken22a,deng2021vector}, for a more in-depth discussion and examples of constructions of equivariant non-linearities in these cases.
+Let us finally point out that if we are trying to learn an invariant function the final representation $\rho_Y$ is trivial and Assumption \ref{ass:equiv_loss} is trivially satisfied.
+We discuss more cases in the Appendix \ref{app:archs}.

-\begin{remark} Before proceeding, let us mention a different strategy to build equivariant models: \emph{feature averaging} \cite{lyle2019analysis}.
-This strategy refers to altering the model by averaging it over the group:

-In words, the value of the feature averaged network at a datapoint $x$ is obtained by calculating the outputs of the original model $\Phi_A$ on transformed versions of $x$, and averaging the re-adjusted outputs over $G$.
-Note that the modification of an MLP here does not rely on explicitly controlling the weights.
-It is not hard to prove (see e.g. \cite[Prop.
-2]{lyle2020benefits}) that under the invariance assumption on $\ell$,